 We often see employees that are afraid to “automate themselves out of a job.”
 We recommend that managers encourage engineers to take the initiative to learn automation best practices and allocate adequate amount of cycle time for implementation using those new techniques.
 In particular, IT Managers should identify “key” employees who are currently viewed as “constraints,” because they are the sole source of knowledge for a process that should be automated.
 Emphasize that there’s plenty of more interesting, higher value work to do, and the faster you automate one task away, the sooner you get to more interesting tasks.
 Employees who can automate and document all their tasks in a way that enables other qualified team members to execute and troubleshoot them can free themselves up to handle higher priority tasks, and enjoy their vacations more, too.
 These employees multiply the efficiency and capability of their entire team.

 There are several powerful configuration management tools on the market.
 We named this series “Ansible State of Mind” because of our recent success using Ansible as a configuration management tool to help our clients implement world-class CI/CD processes.
 This 5-part series documents our experience with CI/CD and automation using Ansible.
 We’ve started here at a 30,000-foot level, and, by the end of the series, we’ll be drilling down into a nitty-gritty details of a successful Ansible implementation.

-Stay tuned for part 2 of the series: The Yellow Brick Road to Automation.
+Read Part 2 of the series: The Yellow Brick Road to Automation.